null

 Safe Work Method Statements (SWMS)

-A Safe Work Method Statement (SWMS) is a legal document that enables all people involved with specific high-risk construction work to have a full understanding of the hazards and risks involved with the task and provides controls to manage the risk associated with those hazards.
-SWMS are also referred to by other terms including, Work Method Statements, Safe Work Methods, SWM or WMS.
+A Safe Work Method Statement (SWMS) is a legal document that enables all people involved with specific high-risk construction work, including earthmoving contractors and those using Case construction equipment, to have a full understanding of the hazards and risks involved with the task and provides controls to manage the risk associated with those hazards.
+Other terms including Work Method Statements, Safe Work Methods, SWM, WMS, or SWMS sheet, also refer to SWMS.

 A SWMS is an administrative control used to identify and support higher-order controls to eliminate or minimise risks to health and safety.
-A SWMS is not procedural in a step-by-step fashion like a Safe Operating Procedure—rather, it should be used to assist those on site confirm and monitor the control measures required.
+A SWMS is not procedural in a step-by-step fashion like a Safe Operating Procedure - rather, it should be used to assist those on-site in confirming and monitoring the control measures required, especially in scenarios like confined space and working at heights with Case earthmoving and other construction machinery.

 What is the purpose of a SWMS?

-The main purpose of a SWMS is to help everyone on site understand what risk controls are in place to safely carry out high-risk construction work.
+The main purpose of a SWMS is to help everyone on-site, including construction equipment operators, understand what risk controls are in place to safely carry out high-risk construction work.
+This includes safe work method statements NSW and safe work methods statement QLD.
 A SWMS provides a common understanding between all parties involved in the project/task that has been documented for easy reference.
 A SWMS can also be used as a training or auditing tool.

-Specifically, a SWMS is used to describe high-risk construction work being undertaken, identify what resources and are needed and defines appropriate controls to complete the task as safely as possible.
+SWMS, meaning in a safety context, revolves around identifying potential risks in a job and defining steps to control those risks, including understanding the SWMS full form.
+Specifically, a SWMS describes high-risk construction work being undertaken, identifies what resources are needed and defines appropriate controls to complete the task as safely as possible.

 When is a SWMS required?

-A SWMS is required by law to be prepared, reviewed, and kept on-site whenever high-risk construction work is carried out.
-High-Risk construction work is defined in regulations for over 15 scenarios, such as when a person may fall more than two metres or work in confined spaces.
-It is important that the person conducting the business or enterprise examine the work health and safety regulations in their state to identify what work will trigger the requirement for a SWMS.
+A Safe Working Method Statement is required by law to be prepared, reviewed, and kept on-site whenever high-risk construction work is carried out.
+High-risk construction work is defined in regulations for over 15 scenarios, such as when a person may fall more than two meters, work in confined spaces, or operate heavy machinery like Case earthmoving equipment.
+The person conducting the business or enterprise must examine their state's work health and safety regulations to identify what work will trigger the requirement for a SWMS.

 A SWMS is not required by law for ‘work of a minor nature; however, the format for SWMS is now widely used by many industries other than construction as a format for managing health and safety on site.